AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    ![](assets/image2014-9-18-13-3a3-3a45.png)

-1. On the pages tab, click the list you'd like to clean up.
+1. On the Pages tab, click the list you'd like to clean up.

    ![](assets/image2014-9-18-13-3a3-3a59.png)

 1. Hover over the page you'd like to remove.
-Click **ADD/REMOVE FROM LIST**.
+Click **Add/Remove From List**.

    ![](assets/image2014-9-18-13-3a4-3a3.png)